 '''

 Grammar: port <integer>;

-Blocks: options

-Tags: query, server

 '''

 Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic.

 This is the UDP/TCP port number the server uses to receive and send DNS protocol traffic.
 The default is 53.
 This option is mainly intended for server testing; a server using a port other than 53 is not able to communicate with the global DNS.